PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 This section holds all the components related to the event handling of a Taskbox.

 ### `EventBusHandler<T>`
-It's an abstract handler that implements the [`IEventBusEventHandler<T>`](EventBus.Abstractions.md), to help build an handler for the taskbox in a way that is easier and faster.
+It's an abstract handler that implements the [`IEventBusEventHandler<T>`](EventBus.Abstractions.md), to help build a handler for the taskbox in a way that is easier and faster.

 ### TriggeredEvent
 It's a class that represents the event, this holds the event type, the event body, the event topic and it's properties.
-This class also contains a set of methods that helps managing a list of events.
+This class also contains a set of methods that helps to manage a list of events.

 ### EventBusManager